 NEL has an elaborate internal control system which monitors compliance to internal processes.
 It ensures that all transactions are authorized, recorded and reported correctly.
 Well established and robust internal audit processes, both at business and corporate levels, continuously monitor the adequacy and effectiveness of the internal control environment across the Company and the status of compliance with operating systems, internal policies and regulatory requirements.
 In the networked IT environment of the Company, validation of IT security continues to receive focused attention of the internal audit.
-The Company has appointed PricewaterhouseCoopers as their internal auditor.
-The Internal Auditors independently evaluate the adequacy of internal controls and concurrently audit the majority of the transactions in value terms.
+The Internal Audit team of the Company independently evaluate the adequacy of internal controls and concurrently audit the majority of the transactions in value terms.
 Independence of the audit and compliance is ensured by direct reporting to the Audit Committee of the Board.

-In 2016, Indian real estate industry saw the biggest policy changes.
-Policies like GST and RERA are on their way to full implementation.
-The long term outlook still remains attractive due to economic growth, increasing urbanization, employment opportunities, affordability, favorable demographics, urbanization, and preferred location by NRIs, expats and IT/ITES professionals.
+In recent years, Indian real estate industry has witnessed the biggest policy changes like GST and RERA.
+The long term outlook remains attractive due to economic growth, increasing urbanization, employment opportunities, affordability, favourable demographics, urbanization, and preferred location by NRIs, expats and IT/ITES professionals.
 Further, income tax benefits, lower interest rates and availability of financing options support the growing demand.
 Management would adopt a cautious approach and observe the developments closely while making decisions.
 The key focus for us in the following year would be:

-Design and Innovation: The Company has always focused on building a strong brand recall and differentiating itself from the competitors by continuous investments in new design and innovation for projects.
-Our association with leading firms like KPF, WATG, Callison, RK Associates and CnT help us develop projects which provide our customers a unique living experience.
+• Design and Innovation: The Company has always focused on building a strong brand recall and differentiating itself from the competitors by continuous investments in new design and innovation for projects.
+Our association with leading firms like KPF, WATG and others help us develop projects which provide our customers a unique living experience.

 Human Resources Development

-Our registered and corporate office is located in Bengaluru.
+• Our registered and corporate office is located in Bengaluru.
 This houses employees who oversee our financial, administrative, design and planning and other reporting functions.
-We have not experienced any material strikes, work stoppages, labor disputes.
-Our work-force consists of our permanent employees, consultants and labor work force that work at projects through sub-contractors.
+We have not experienced any material strikes, work stoppages, labor disputes except for the national lockdown imposed due to Covid wherein business operations continued as Work from Home.

-For the development of some of our projects, we also engage third party consultant engineers, architects, interior designers and landscape designers.
+• For the development of some of our projects, we also engage third party consultant engineers, architects, interior designers and landscape designers.
 In addition to our employees, we also engage the services of contractual workers which include tradesmen, car drivers, housekeeping personnel and other skilled, unskilled and semi-skilled workers.
-Our consultants, contractors and sub-contractors who work on our projects also employ a significant labor force.
+Our consultants, contractors and subcontractors who work on our projects also employ a significant labour force.